Isabella Buscemi Sunbathes In A Tiny Bright Orange Bikini

 The model’s matching slide bottoms featured the same clear straps on the sides.
 She was wearing them pulled up high so that they hit her at the smallest part of her tiny waist.
 Her bikini perfectly showcased her bombshell hourglass figure, including her curvy hips and shapely thighs.

 Isabella was wearing her long blond hair down and straight.
-Her glamorous makeup application included taupe eye shadow, thick black lashes, and rich, dark lipstick.
-Contour had also been used one her cheeks.
+Her glamorous makeup application included taupe eyeshadow, thick black lashes, and rich, dark lipstick.
+Contour had also been used on her cheeks.

-Isabella slowly strolled across a lush, green lawn and sat in a wicker lounger.
-She was shown stretching out and running her hands over her body as she basked in the bright sunlight.
+Isabella slowly strolled across a lush green lawn and sat in a wicker lounger.
+She was stretching out and running her hands over her body as she basked in the bright sunlight.
 She also shot the camera a few playful, teasing smiles.

 Isabella’s summery, sun-drenched video was a big hit with her Instagram followers.